sumitsthakur/corejavacodingpractice/src/main/resources/excpetion_interview_questions.md

 **Q. What Is the Difference Between a Checked and an Unchecked Exception?**
 Checked Exceptions should be handled in the code using try-catch block or else the method should use the throws keyword to let the caller know about the checked exceptions that might be thrown from the method.
 Unchecked Exceptions are not required to be handled in the program or to mention them in the throws clause of the method.
 Exception is the superclass of all checked exceptions whereas RuntimeException is the superclass of all unchecked exceptions.
 Note that RuntimeException is the child class of Exception.
 Checked exceptions are error scenarios that require to be handled in the code, or else you will get compile time error.
 For example, if you use FileReader to read a file, it throws FileNotFoundException and we must catch it in the try-catch block or throw it again to the caller method.
-Unchecked exceptions are mostly caused by poor programming, for example, NullPointerException when invoking a method on an object reference without making sure that itís not null.
+Unchecked exceptions are mostly caused by poor programming, for example, NullPointerException when invoking a method on an object reference without making sure that it‚Äôs not null.
 For example, I can write a method to remove all the vowels from the string.
-Itís the callerís responsibility to make sure not to pass a null string.
+It‚Äôs the caller‚Äôs responsibility to make sure not to pass a null string.
 I might change the method to handle these scenarios but ideally, the caller should take care of this.

 **Q. Explain Java Exception Hierarchy?**
 Java Exceptions are hierarchical and inheritance is used to categorize different types of exceptions.
-Throwable is the parent class of Java Exceptions Hierarchy and it has two child objects ñ Error and Exception.
+Throwable is the parent class of Java Exceptions Hierarchy and it has two child objects ‚Äì Error and Exception.
 Exceptions are further divided into checked exceptions and runtime exceptions.

-Errors are exceptional scenarios that are out of the scope of application and itís not possible to anticipate and recover from them, for example, hardware failure, JVM crash, or out-of-memory error.
+Errors are exceptional scenarios that are out of the scope of application and it‚Äôs not possible to anticipate and recover from them, for example, hardware failure, JVM crash, or out-of-memory error.

 Checked Exceptions are exceptional scenarios that we can anticipate in a program and try to recover from it, for example, FileNotFoundException.
 We should catch this exception and provide a useful message to the user and log it properly for debugging purposes.
 Exception is the parent class of all Checked Exceptions.